 To the guide

-Use a better measuring and survey tool
+Gain valuable insights by using a strong measuring and survey tool